-You’ve decided to buy a house in Los Angeles, and you’ve heard that it’s best to get financing pre-approval before you even begin house hunting.
+You’ve decided to buy a house in Riverside, and you’ve heard that it’s best to get financing pre-approval before you even begin house hunting.
 That’ good advice for two reasons.
 First, you will know exactly what price range is within your reach and thus save a lot of time and frustration.
 And, second, if you’re pre-approved, sellers will take you more seriously and will likely be more willing to enter into genuine negotiations.
-But before heading off to the bank, there are certain documents you need to have for pre-approval in Los Angeles.
+But before heading off to the bank, there are certain documents you need to have for pre-approval in Riverside.

 1. Proof of Employment and Income